-- Why your number is needed;

-- How your number will be used;
+- Why is your number needed? - · How will they use your number?

-- What happens if you refuse; and

-- What law requires you to give your number.
+- What happens if you refuse? - What law requires you to give your number?

 The answers to these questions can help you decide if you want to give your Social Security number.
-The decision is yours.
+However, if you are unsure, don't give out your Social Security number until you can confirm the need for it.